AlmogBaku/AlmogBaku.github.io/_posts/2015-1-7-The-3-reasons-why-every-entrepreneur-should-open-a-blog.md

 ---
 published: true
 layout: post
-title: The 3 reasons why every entrepreneur should open a blog
+title: The 3 reasons why every entrepreneur should have a blog
 ---
 Hey guys,<br />
 This is my first blog post, woohoo~! so I'll do my best, by trying keep it maintained.

-Today I'll explain you **why I opened this blog**, and why every young entrepreneur do the same.
+Today I'll explain to you **why I opened this blog**, and why every young entrepreneur should do the same.

-## Why entrepreneurs needs a blog?
+## Why entrepreneurs need a blog?

 #### 1. Nobody knows you
-I known for a long time that blog is something that I _**need** to do_.
+I've known for a long time that blog is something that I _**need** to do_.
 But, it actually really seeped into my mind after my friends, @LiorKesos and @SagiShrieber, convinced me to do so; Sagi told to me something really powerful:

 > " You might be very talented, and people who worked with you know that as well.
 But its the rest of the world who has no clue who you are and what you're worth. "
 > <cite>Sagi Shrieber</cite>